Gå til hovedindhold

 Hedebo Embroidery and Motifs

-Hedebo Embroidery contains many varied motifs, which refer to Christianity, other religions, and Norse mythology.
-We do not know if the women who made the Hedebo Embroidery recognised the symbolic significance of the motifs.
-Maybe the women reproduced the motifs because they were pleased with their beauty, they matched the women’s abilities, or they went well with the composition of the embroidery.
-Still, it is interesting which symbolic connotations the women mirrored in their embroidered textiles.
-The motifs often appeared in pairs in a symmetric composition.
+Hedebo Embroidery features a variety of motifs that reference Christianity, other religions, and Norse mythology.
+It is unclear whether the women who created the Hedebo Embroidery recognized the symbolic significance of these motifs.
+Perhaps the women reproduced the motifs because they admired their beauty, found them suitable for their skills, or felt they complemented the overall composition of the embroidery.
+Nevertheless, it is intriguing to consider the symbolic connotations the women may have mirrored in their embroidered textiles.
+The motifs often appeared in pairs within a symmetric composition.

 Hedebosyning i hvid der viser to firkanter lagt sammen så de ligner et hjerte